BohemianMoonChild/MemoryFlipCard/README.md

 this one out.

 ATTEMPTING:
-card flipping sound
+card flipping sound <br>
-buzzer sound when no match is found confetti explosion when all matches are found
+buzzer sound when no match is found<br>
+confetti explosion when all matches are found<br>